-You won't be able to buy Trump Media and Technology Group stocks on a Canadian stock exchange like the TSX or CSE.
-Instead, you'll need a Canadian broker that provides access to stocks sold on international exchanges.
-However, some Canadian brokerages don't offer access to international investments at all or only provide access to a limited range of investment opportunities.
+You won't be able to buy Trump Media and Technology Group stocks on a Canadian stock exchange like the TSX.
+Instead, you need a Canadian broker that provides access to international stock exchanges.

-You can access US exchanges like the NYSE and the NASDAQ using Canadian trading platforms like Questrade, Wealthsimple, Scotia iTRADE and Interactive Brokers.
-Interactive Brokers also provides access to many stock exchanges outside North America like the Hong Kong Stock Exchange (SEHK), Korea Stock Exchange (KSE), National Stock Exchange of India (NSE), Frankfurt Stock Exchange (FWB) and London Stock Exchange (LSE).
+Interactive Brokers provides access to many stock exchanges outside North America like the Hong Kong Stock Exchange (SEHK), Korea Stock Exchange (KSE), National Stock Exchange of India (NSE), Frankfurt Stock Exchange (FWB) and London Stock Exchange (LSE).

 Note: The dollar amounts in the table below are in Canadian dollars.

 1 - 5 of 5

 Tax implications of buying US stocks in Canada